 All the things you need to prepare for the new financial year

-As the new financial year looms, a lot of changes are coming to our personal finances, from stamps to savings allowances.
+As the new financial year looms, a lot of changes are coming which could impact our personal finances, from stamps to savings allowances.

 We’ve rounded up a checklist of things you can do to prepare in the run up to the new tax year.
-Keep an eye on the exact dates, as some of these will change on 1 or 2 April, and others on 6 April.
+Keep an eye on the exact dates, as some of these will could change at the end of March, 1 or 2 April, and others on 6 April.
 Click through to our dedicated guides for more information on each one.

 Some articles on the site contain affiliate links, which provide a small commission to help fund our work.
 However, they won’t affect the price you pay or our editorial independence.
 Read more here.